qianlinnian/se_sad_project/Assignment3/assignment3.md

 </p>

 The diagram demonstrates:
-- **Core Entities Layer**: Student, Order, Dish, and Restaurant classes with their relationships (Order creation workflow)
+- **Core Entities Layer**: Student, Order, Dish, and Restaurant classes with their relationships (Order creation workflow).Considering that the use case is't reservation focused, Reservation class is omitted here.
 - **Controllers Layer**: OrderController and MenuController managing business logic
 - **Design Patterns Layer**:
   - Adapter Pattern for payment method abstraction